 Where there is no infringement of a right to light1, and where the act complained of is otherwise lawful2, no action lies for the invasion of privacy by the opening of windows, or for the obstruction of a view or prospect3, even though the value of a house or premises may be diminished thereby4.

-It was formerly held that the ability to receive television transmissions free from occasional, even if recurrent and severe, electrical interference was not so important a part of an ordinary householder's enjoyment of his property as to make such interference an actionable nuisance
+It was formerly held that the ability to receive television transmissions free from occasional, even if recurrent and severe, electrical interference was not so important a part of an

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.